leogcalderon/Applied_ML2020/Preprocessing/README.md

 ```python
 pd.get_dummies(df)
 ```
-- **Target encoding (impact encoding):** for high cardinality categorical features, instead of a lot of one hot variables, one response encoded variable.
+-**Target encoding (impact encoding):** for high cardinality categorical features, instead of a lot of one hot variables, one response encoded variable.
 This encoding will overfit the train set.

 ![Column Transform pipeline](images/column_transform.png)
 ```python